Leslie Browne

 Leslie Browne (born June 29, 1957) is an American prima ballerina and actress.
 She was a principal dancer with the American Ballet Theatre in New York City from 1986 until 1993.
 She was also nominated for an Academy Award for Best Supporting Actress, as well as a Golden Globe Award at age 20, for portraying a young dancer invited to join a large New York ballet company in The Turning Point (1977).

 Personal life

 She was born in New York, the daughter of dancers Isabel Mirrow (1928-2014) and Kelly Kingman Brown (1928-1981).
-Her middle name, Sue, was the name of her maternal grandmother, Sue Brown, a respected dance teacher in Mississippi.
+Her middle name, Sue, was the name of her paternal grandmother, Sue Brown, a respected dance teacher in Mississippi.
 The late Nora Kaye and Herbert Ross were her godparents.
 She has two brothers and one sister; her brother Kevin is a film producer.
 At the age of seven she began dancing, and trained at her father's studio in Arizona, along with her brother Ethan and her sister Elizabeth.
 She earned a scholarship to study at the School of American Ballet, then joined the distinguished New York City Ballet.
 She also studied acting at HB Studio in Greenwich Village.
 She added an "e" to her last name for her stage name, considering it more feminine after being mistaken as male in a playbill.